Bernardi23/expandable_card/README.md

 - `bool hasShadow`: determines whether the card has box shadow or not.
 Default is `true`
 - `Color backgroundColor`: background color of the card.
 Default is `Colors.blueGrey`
 - `bool hasRoundedCorners`: determines whether the card has rounded corners or not.
 Default is `false`
+- `bool hasHandle`: will add a little handle icon.
+Default is `true`
-- `Widget content`: The actual content of the card
+- `List<Widget> Children`: Widgets that make the actual content of the card

 ## Future Implementations:
 - `AnimatedExpandableCard`: will allow animation between closed state and expanded state.
+- Add suport for scrolling card when its fully expanded